leejarvis/slop/README.md

 -------------------

 Slop uses option type classes for every new option added.
-They default to the `StringOption`.
+They default to the `NullOption`.
 When you type `o.array` Slop looks for an option called `Slop::ArrayOption`.
 This class must contain at least 1 method, `call`.
 This method is executed at parse time, and the return value of this method is used for the option value.
 We can use this to build custom option types: